Calke Abbey: Post-Dissolution

 Following the death of Richard Blackwell in 1568 (Alice having died in 1561) his executors retained the lease, despite the fact that it had been awarded to Frances in her father's will.
-Her death in 1572, without any heirs, precipitated a court battle about the rightful ownership until 1573/4, when lawyer Richard Wendsley achieved a settlement to enjoy the lease under the title of John Smyth and Grace (nee Prest).
-In 1585 Wendsley defaulted on loans made by Robert Bainbridge, three-time MP for Derby, linked to the freehold and the leasehold of Calke, so Robert Bainbridge became the rightful legal owner of Calke.
-A final settlement was made to John Reames (Grace’s 2nd husband) and Grace to release their connection to Calke.
+Her death in 1572, without any heirs, precipitated a court battle about the rightful ownership until 1573/74, when lawyer Richard Wendsley achieved a settlement to enjoy the lease under the title of John Smyth and Grace (nee Prest).
+In 1585 Wendsley defaulted on loans made by Robert Bainbridge, three-time MP for Derby, linked to the freehold and the leasehold of Calke, so Bainbridge became the rightful legal owner of Calke.
+A final settlement was made to John Reames (Grace's 2nd husband) and Grace to release their connection to Calke.

 Robert Bainbridge was an avowed Protestant who was imprisoned in 1586 in the Beauchamp Tower of the Tower of London for refusing to accept Elizabeth I's Church Settlement, and may have chosen to live at Calke as the parish was not under the control of a bishop.
 He requested that his body be laid to rest in the vault he had built in St. Giles Church.
 Following Robert's death, Calke passed to his son Robert Bainbridge Jr, who sold the estate in 1622 to Sir Henry Harpur for £5,350.

 The Tudor manor forms the core of the house that exists today, and parts are still visible within the house's courtyard.
 Little was known about how Calke Manor looked until repair work on the current house was undertaken by the National Trust in 1988.
-The house was built around a courtyard with the south range serving as the entrance front, with a gatehouse; two projections in the foundations at the northeast and northwest reveal the locations of 2 stair-turrets.
+The house was built around a courtyard with the south range serving as the entrance front, with a gatehouse; two projections in the foundations at the northeast and northwest reveal the locations of two stair-turrets.
 The work also revealed a later 17th-century arcaded loggia which were built next to both the stair-turrets.
 The east and west ranges of this house were not parallel; something that has distinctly affected the shape and layout of the current house.
 This discrepancy could either reflect the different phases of construction within the Tudor house or the layout and alignment of the walls of the original priory buildings.